upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 The article stated that he was persuaded in their direction.[^9]

-A day after the article was published in the *New Journal and Guide*, the *Winston-Salem Chronicle* published a different account, suggesting that Young had actually sided with Moutoussamy-Ashe.
-The article was titled "Mayor Wants Arthur Ashe Monument in Sports Hall of Fame" and quoted Young as saying there "should be no problem raising the \$20 million or so needed to build the hall with the help of Ms.
+A day after the article was published in the *New Journal and Guide*, the *Winston-Salem Chronicle* published a different version of the story, claiming that Young had actually sided with Ashe's widow.
+This rival account quoted Young as saying there "should be no problem raising the \$20 million or so needed to build the hall with the help of Ms.
 Moutoussamy-Ashe" and that "The focus is to be on the individuals who struggled, who found it hard to achieve."[^10] The reason for the conflicting reports is not clear.